hylken/Koppen-Geiger_maps/README.md

 This script generates a scatterplot illustrating the historical trend versus TCR for the paper.
 It also produces a .tex table detailing the number of ensemble members, trends, and sensitivities.
 The script also prints the mean global warming for each scenario.
 Additionally, it creates box plots that display warming trends for the land surface under different scenarios, considering both all models and a the screened subset of models.
 Finally, it produces figures depicting projected global mean changes in temperature and precipitation, along with their associated uncertainties.

-## Climatologies and Köppen-Geiger maps
+## Part 2: Climatologies and Köppen-Geiger maps

 These scripts pertain to the generation of high-resolution precipitation and air temperature climatologies.
 They also produce Köppen-Geiger maps for both historical periods and future scenarios.